msawyers312/technical-writing/modules/mod2.md

 ---

-In order to make the text legible I added a header denotation to "Temple Transcript Request Text" and the subsequent secitons and made sure there were proper line spaces within the markdown to separate lines of texts from headers.
+In order to make the text legible I added a header denotation to "Temple Transcript Request Text" and the subsequent sections and made sure there were proper line spaces within the markdown to separate lines of texts from headers.